jdowner212/graph_backdoor_explanation_detection/README.md

 The code appendix accompanying our paper, "Identifying Backdoor Training Samples in Graph Data: A GNN Explainer Approach with Novel Metrics".
-This file contains two sections: (I) Repository Structure, (II) Description of Relevant Code, and (II) Instructions for use.
+This file contains two sections: (I) Repository Structure, (II) Description of Relevant Code, and (III) Instructions for use.

 # I. REPOSITORY STRUCTURE